 In 1996, the Rosemary Conley Diet & Fitness magazine was launched.
 This award-winning publication had more than half a million readers and became market leader in its sector after just three issues.
 The magazine contained celebrity interviews, diet and exercise plans, expert columnists and the Fat File, a unique sliding scale guide to the fat and calorie content of food.

-Rosemary has presented her own TV Series on BBC and ITV as well as appearing on ‘This Morning’ with Richard and Judy for seven years.
-She continues to have a high media profile with many regular appearances on national television.
-Rosemary’s latest appearance was on ITV1’s Dancing on Ice, where, at 65 years old, she was the oldest celebrity to make it the furthest in the history of Dancing on Ice – an outstanding achievement.
+Rosemary has presented her own TV series on BBC and ITV as well as appearing on ‘This Morning’ with Richard and Judy for seven years.
+She continues to have a high media profile with many regular appearances on national television and Radio.
+In 2012 Rosemary appeared on ITV1’s Dancing on Ice, where, at 65 years old, she was the oldest celebrity to make it the furthest in the history of Dancing on Ice – an outstanding achievement.

 In December 2001, Rosemary was granted the Freedom of the City of Leicester, the first woman to receive this honour.